Alexander Coutanche, Baron Coutanche

-Alexander Moncrieff Coutanche, Baron Coutanche (9 May 1892 – 18 December 1973) was a former Bailiff of Jersey and member of the House of Lords in the United Kingdom.
+Alexander Moncrieff Coutanche, Baron Coutanche (9 May 1892 – 18 December 1973), known as Sir Alexander Coutanche from 1946 until 1961, was a former Bailiff of Jersey and member of the House of Lords in the United Kingdom.

 Early life and education

-Coutanche was born in Saint Saviour, Jersey; the younger son and third child to Adolphus Arnold Coutanche (1856–1921) and Jane Alexandrina Finlayson (d.
-1909).
+Coutanche was born in Saint Saviour, Jersey; the younger son and third child to Adolphus Arnold Coutanche (1856–1921) and Jane Alexandrina Finlayson (1867-1909).
 He was educated at Jersey High School and Victoria College before going to study law at the University of Caen.
 He then attended Carlisle and Gregson's London Academy with the intention of entering the Indian Civil Service.
 However, although he passed the entrance examination for the Indian Civil Service, he was rejected on health grounds due to the discovery of a systolic heart murmur.

 Early career

 Having studied law before attempting to enter the civil service, Coutanche entered the chambers of John Beaumont at the Middle Temple in 1912.
 He aimed to practise at the Chancery bar, but was instead called to the Jersey bar in 1913.
 Upon the outbreak of the First World War in 1914, Coutanche served as an assistant to a government secretary in Jersey.
 He was ineligible to join the Inns of Court regiment due to his previously discovered heart murmur.
 Therefore, he went to work at a munitions factory, rising from a worker through to management level.
 He was called to the English bar in 1915.

 In 1917, he volunteered for work with the War Claims Commission and was posted to Belgium with the rank of lieutenant.
 During his time in Belgium, he won the Belgian Croix de Guerre and was appointed chevalier of the Order of the Crown (Belgium).
 He left the army in 1920 with the rank of captain.
 He returned to his chambers in London, but then had to return to work at the Jersey chambers due to the illness of his father.

 He was elected a Deputy of Saint Helier in 1922, and married Ruth Sophia Joan Gore in 1924.